PerraiD/cordova-filechooser/README.md

 	fileChooser.open(successCallback, failureCallback);

-The success callback get the uri of the selected file
+The success callback get the uri of the selected file as "file:///"

 	fileChooser.open(function(uri) {
 		alert(uri);